mauricelanghinrichs/memocell/docs/theory.rst

 In the Figure example we have used 2-step and 4-step Erlang channels that together construct a quite long-tailed waiting time distribution (Figure below); in comparison the weighted densities of the individual `(0.03,4)` and `(0.04,2)` Erlang channels.
-The CV of such phase-type distributions can be larger or smaller than (or equal to) 1.

 .. image:: ../images/wtd_phase_type_2.png
     :align: center
     :scale: 15 %

-Note that already finite mixtures of Erlang distributions are dense in the field of positive-valued distributions [#bladt]_ [#schb]_, so we believe that our approach may provide a versatile start point for many problems.
+The CV of such phase-type distributions with parallel Erlang channels can be larger or smaller than (or equal to) 1.
+Note that already finite mixtures of Erlang distributions are dense in the field of positive-valued distributions [#bladt]_ [#schb]_, so we believe that this approach may provide a versatile start point for many problems.

 Stochastic Processes
 ^^^^^^^^^^^^^^^^^^^^

 Based on these ideas we now construct a class of (non-Markovian) stochastic processes.
-Single reactions of (possibly) phase-type waiting times are now assembled together into multi-reaction networks.
+Single reactions of phase-type waiting times are now assembled together into multi-reaction networks.
 Such processes can be implemented in MemoCell and inferred from cell count data.